ialeksandrov/ialeksandrov.github.io/_posts/2024-03-05-hashicorp-vault-monitoring.markdown

   }
 }
 ```
 NOTE: We are setting "unauthenticated_metrics_access" to "true".
-This allow us to retrieve metrics even when the Vault is sealed we can use the metrics to create alarms.
+This allow us to retrieve metrics even when the Vault is sealed.
+We can use the metrics to create alarms.